oracle/bpftune/CONTRIBUTING.md

 in the ringbuf event allows us to call the event handler callback in the appropriate tuner.

+## Legacy kernel handling

+Here "legacy" implies lack of fentry, fexit, tp_btf and BPF iter programs.
+BPF ringbuf is assumed.
+For each tuner, we build a version with BPFTUNE_LEGACY defined.
+This corresponds to around v5.6 of the kernel, but for Oracle Linux it corresponds to UEK6U3 since it includes backports of ringbuf support.

+If the BPF program just consists of fentry programs, simply use the BPF_FENTRY() wrapper - it will convert to kprobes for the legacy version.
+For other cases see these examples:

+- using raw_tracepoint instead of tp_btf, see sysctl_tuner.bpf.c
+- using kprobe+kretprobe instead of fexit access to calling args, see neigh_table_tuner.bpf.c
+- using kretprobe instead of fexit (where no access to calling args is needed), see tcp_buffer_tuner.bpf.c

+Also use BPF_CORE_READ() rather than direct dereference where possible as that will work for both kprobe and fentry for example.

+For maps, use the BPF_MAP_DEF() definitions which will invoke the older libbpf map definition if using an older libbpf.

 # Userspace component - tuner_name.c

 It should #include <libbpftune.h>, and must consist of the following